-Research by Google found that 41% of adults and 55% of teens are voice-searching on their smartphones more than once a day.
-Voice-activated searching is a novel way to use the internet, and it is changing the landscape of content marketing.
+Research by Google found that 20% of searches in the Google App are now done by voice.
+Voice searching is a novel way to use the internet, and it is changing the landscape of marketing.

 Voice recognition software hones internet searches to fit users’ natural speech patterns.
 This approach prioritizes straightforward, meaningful content that the device can quickly report back to its user, rather than a salad of keywords.